Communication

 Germany

 In the German business context small talk is short in duration.
 Germans transition quickly to issues of substance.
 They see little value in talking about the weather, sports or their most recent vacation.
-Patterns
+Examples

 United States

 In the U.S. small talk is essential.
 It gets communication going.
 Small talk allows people to get a sense for the overall atmosphere.
 Americans seldom jump directly into subject matter.
 Business is personal.
-Patterns
+Examples

 Controversial Topics